 because of the supposed magical features, was forbidden and it lost

 its place in Hungarian folk music.
-Can you imagine: that loud and shrieking
+But at the same time it became a symbol for Hungarian freedom.
+Up till today thre is still some of the nationalistic symbolism left.
+Can you imagine: that penetrating loud and shrieking

 The taragot player travelled from village to village, to help marriage celebrations and Sunday parties.
 Most common is the combination of a drum and a wind instrument.
 The drummer is the leader.
 After the introduction of sophysticated instruments like the violin, the importance of the taragot diminished.